Measurement of the top-quark production cross-section and charge asymmetry at LHCb

 In summary, the first measurement of the top-quark charge asymmetry and the differential \tquark- and \tquarkbar-quark production cross-sections in the forward region is presented, using $pp$ collisions collected with the \lhcb detector between 2015 and 2018 at $\sqs=13\tev$, corresponding to an integrated luminosity of 5.4\invfb.
 The results represent the most precise top-quark production cross-section measurements in the forward region to date.

 For the charge asymmetry measurement, the $\mu+\bjet$ final state receives contributions from both $\ttbar$ and single-top production.
-In future analyses with larger datasets, the measured asymmetry should be decomposed through a fit incorporating the expected asymmetries from both processes.
+In future analyses with larger data sets, the measured asymmetry should be decomposed through a fit incorporating the expected asymmetries from both processes.

+\emph{Data availability:} Data associated to the plots in this publication are made available on the CERN Document Server in Ref.~\cite{LHCb-PAPER-2025-057-cds}.